Sample speaking topics include:

 Learn from this professional with nearly 30 years of experience dealing with a wide array of Crisis PR events.
 You’ll come away with tips and tactics that you can employ at a moment’s notice if needed.
 Better yet, you’ll understand the steps to avoid a crisis event in the first place.

-Responding to employees who berate you publicly
+Responding to angry employees online

 Team members voicing their displeasure at their boss or place of work is nothing new.
 What has changed is the way they can discredit you in public, the speed of the crisis, and the magnitude of disruptions it can bring to your operations.
 Online reviews, blog posts, and social media mean that any employee can cause an organization’s reputation to go from “Hero” to “Zero” in a single viral Instagram post.
 How you respond and when can make all the difference between preserving your brand or permanently damaging it.